 4. What are the potential outcomes of a California Serna Motion?

-5. Should you waive your right to a speedy trial?
+5. Should I waive my right to a speedy trial?

 See our related article on the statute of limitations in California criminal cases.